-There are no restrictions on Scottish bird keepers at present and the Scottish Government will continue to monitor the situation across the UK and the rest of Europe, carefully.
+There are no restrictions on Scottish bird keepers and the Scottish Government will continue to monitor the situation across the UK and the rest of Europe, carefully.
 While findings in wild birds are not unexpected for the time of year, it is a timely reminder for all bird keepers to maintain good levels of biosecurity and to remain vigilant for any signs of disease in their flock.

 Sign up to the APHA Alerts Service to keep up to date with the latest news.
 More information on the AI Prevention Zone currently in place in England is available at gov.uk and in their news release.
 More information on the AI Prevention Zone in Wales can be found on the Welsh Government website.

 The last case of Avian Influenza in captive birds in Scotland was Low Pathogenicity H5N1 in Dunfermline, January 2016.
 APHA have provided an Epidemiological Report for that case.